hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 ***************************

-To access your data in your (project) scratch directory on Tier-1 Hortense, you can use Globus via the `VSC UGent Tier2` endpoint.
+To access your data in your (project) scratch directory on Tier-1 Hortense, you should use Globus via the `VSC UGent Tier1 projects` endpoint.

 More general information about Globus is available at :ref:`managing_and_transferring_files`.